Cruise FactsNorwegian Cruise Ships Newest to Oldest: Complete List

 • Norwegian Aqua: This will be the first Prima Plus class ship with Norwegian.
 It is set to debut in April of 2025.
 It will be 156,300 gross tons in size and will carry 3,571 guests at double occupancy.

 Here is a list of every ship currently sailing with Norwegian Cruise Line.
-The list will be updated as new ships are added.
+The list will be updated as new ships are added so feel free to bookmark this page for future reference.

 Norwegian Viva